TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

   [x] Get dp working with SGLang in Kaggle T4s.
 Incl. w/ kv cache quantization.
   [x] Get sglang utility script export working.
   [x] Get sglang utility script import working.
+[x] Test data loading
+  [x] See if I can add the competition dataset.
+  [x] Test locally how to use the 2024 or 2025 datasets.
 [ ] See if I can run the task runner on T4s.
-[ ] Test data loading
-  [ ] See if I can add the competition dataset.
-  [ ] Test locally how to use the 2024 or 2025 datasets.
 [ ] Create submission file in submission mode.
 [ ] Create a scorer that can process the file.
 [ ] Test sglang out in L4s on Kaggle.